NomicFoundation/hardhat-vscode/docs/codebase.md

 The lifecycle begins by the client establishing a connection to the server, and sending an `initialize` request.
 This specifies what capabilities the client has, and in the response the server specifies what capabilities it supports as well.
 This serves as a handshake.

-After intialization, messages start being exchanged between the components.
+After initialization, messages start being exchanged between the components.
 Some messages are sent implicitly by the editor, for instance file change events (`textDocument/didOpen`, `textDocument/didChange`), and others are originated by explicit action by the user.
 An example would be requesting the location of the typedefinition for the code under the cursor with a `textDocument/typeDefinition`.

 It's useful to get familiar with the data structures that the protocol uses.
 These involve text document identifiers, positions, ranges, text edits, and many more.
 A full list can be found [here](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#basicJsonStructures).